 Around the world, people like seeing a cyclist on a long tour go by; you’ll be waved at and cheered on, offered drinks and food, and you’ll never be short of a conversation topic because everyone wants to know about your trip and what inspired you to take it.

 You meet other cyclists, and the best cyclist-to-cyclist meetings are the ones that turn into days or weeks of cycling together; you come across people going the same way as you who you get on easily with, and find yourselves travelling together until that moment comes when you go your separate ways, usually with fond memories and email addresses exchanged.
 One day, you might meet up again, and reminisce about the bicycle journey that changed your lives; or at least, you’ll always tell your friends and family about those people who shared moments of your trip.

 Cycling Makes You Feel like a Kid Again

-Being a grown-up means having a lot of stress and responsibilities, but when you were a child, being on a bike meant being free.
-You felt like you could go anywhere if you wanted to.
-It was a simpler time when you had no cares in the world.
+EDIT EDIT EDIT Sometimes we are considering cycling is an adult sport.
+In a world of grown-up age means having a lot of stress and responsibilities, when you were a child, being on a bike meant being free.
+You can go anywhere if you want.
+Cycling is carefree and adventurous.
+So, you can experience one of the best feelings on your vacation is that return to childhood by a cycle and have a simpler time when you had no cares in the world.

 These are just a few of the reasons why I think that cycling is the best way to explore new countries and continents.
 If you take the plunge and hit the road, I’m sure your list will grow much, much longer than this.